THE NALLUR KANDASWAMY TEMPLE

 Photo by: Dushiyanthini Kanagasabapathipillai

 The Ancient Nallur Kandaswamy Temple stands majestically on the Point Pedro Road in Nallur Rajadhani in Jaffna, and it is about 1 ½ km from Jaffna Town.
 The Nallur Kandaswamy Temple is a prestigious temple in Jaffna, it is one of the most famous and significant Hindu temples in Jaffna District.
-The Nallur Kandaswamy temple was originally constructed in a place called "Kurukal Valavu".
+The Nallur Kandaswamy Temple originally existed in the South-East section of the Nallur Rajadhani.
 Due to foreign invasions, the Nallur Kandaswamy temple had to be relocated several times in different places within Nallur area.
+The present location of the Nallur Kandaswamy Temple is called “Kurukkal Valavu” and it exists in the North-West section of Nallur.
 The temple has the main entrance facing the east.
 It has an ornately carved five-story tower or Gopuram in the Dravidian architecture style at the main entrance.
 The shrine is dedicated to Lord Murugan (Skanda, the Hindu war God), the presiding Deity is Lord Muruga in the form of the divine Vel.

 The annual festival of Nallur Kandaswamy Temple is conducted during July and August of each year for 28 days, concluding with the August new moon, with crowds of devotees attending the elaborate "Pujas" and Temple Rathams (Chariots) pulled through the streets.
 It is the largest Hindu Temple festival in the Jaffna peninsula and during the so-called Nallur festival season this temple puts on its most colourful face.
 During festival time, devotees from other parts of the country also visit Nallur temple in Jaffna.